Biography

 2019 saw Lee doing interviews and live recording of It's A Very Deep Sea for the Long Hot Summers -The story of The Style Council film for Sky released in 2020 along with the album.
 This renewed her friendship with Eddie Piller and in the summer of 2021 she signed a deal with Acid Jazz for a new album (no title at the moment).
 Produced by Tristan Longworth, it is a musical and lyrical reflection of Lee's life and sees her collaborating again with McEvoy, Hart and Ernie McKone, as well as very old friend Mick Talbot and hit song writer Paul Barry (James Bay, James Morrison).

 The interim years have seen Lee performing for Refuge's Glamour Ball, appearing on Loose Women and doing the occasional podcast interview.
 Other than song writing, her main focus has been working on a book about previous generations of her family and the twists and turns of her life.
-Now with both her children married and being a Nana for the first time, she's more than happy and excited to be releasing a new album and working with Acid Jazz.
+Now with both her children married and being a Nana for the first time, she's more than happy and excited to be releasing a new album and working with Acid Jazz Records.

 A career overview article by James Gaunt in May 2020 here